GalHalifa6/ab-deliveries-assignment/README.md

 11. On web, the frontend opens `GET /me/toast/stream` and waits for the backend to push the toast event.
 12. On mobile, the app performs a minimal fallback check against `GET /me/toast` after 3 seconds and again 5 seconds later.
 13. The frontend displays the toast message when it becomes available.

+## Chatbot Flow

+The extended assignment chatbot is now running as a small multi-service flow:

+1. A customer sends a WhatsApp message to the Twilio sandbox number.
+2. Twilio posts the message to `POST /chatbot/webhooks/whatsapp` on the deployed Python API.
+3. `python-server/` normalizes the channel payload and acts as the chatbot orchestrator.
+4. The Python backend identifies the customer by phone number and/or tracking number.
+5. The Python backend loads shipment data from MongoDB `shipments`.
+6. The Python backend calls `POST /chatbot/reply` on `node-ai/`.
+7. `node-ai/` loads the chatbot prompt from `PROMPT.md`, calls OpenAI, and returns strict JSON with `reply` and `intent`.
+8. The Python backend returns the reply to Twilio and logs the exchange to Google Sheets.

+Language behavior:

+- the chatbot automatically replies in Hebrew when the user writes in Hebrew
+- the chatbot automatically replies in English when the user writes in English
+- it does not ask the user to choose a language

 ## Design Note